trevormorgan/git-katas/rebase-exec/README.md

 ## Task

 Doing local development we've created a bunch of commits.
-We would like to deliver them all to master.
+We would like to deliver them all to main.
 We would also like all commits to pass our tests.

 Our test suite is contained in `test.sh`.
 We can use `git rebase --exec` to run the test suite for all commits.
 We have tagged the first commit in our history with `initial-commit`.